NilsonNetto/paybrokers-apiA/README.md

 ## About

-The challenge is about to create two APIs focused on microservices.
+The challenge is about to creating two APIs focused on microservices communication.

-The API-A has a POST route, that receive an product (name, description, value), save the product on a MongoDB collection, send this to API-B and return the created product.
+The API-A has a POST route, that receives a product (name, description, value), verifies the existence of the product name on the MongoDB database, case exists returns a message warning that the product already exists, case not, saves the product on a MongoDB collection, send this to API-B, and returns the created product.

-The API-B receive the product via RabbitMQ, create the product on a MySQL database.
-API-B also has a get route.
+The API-B receives the product via RabbitMQ, verifies the existence of the product name on the MySQL database, case exists, the product is discarded, case not exists, creates the product on a MySQL database.
+API-B also has a get product list route, that returns an array of products, and a get product by name route, returning a product selected by his name.

 ## Technologies